mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 For other possibilities, please check [mustache](https://github.com/janl/mustache.js) documentation.

 You may want to write a file or a folder for every environment.
 To enable this, you could write the file name (or folder) in template as `%envId%`.
 This will be interpolated for every environment.
-The interpolation data in those files is the `environments` at the first level (as in `mustache` sections), but you have the project as a key for every environment.
+The interpolation data in those files are the environments fields at the first level (as in `mustache` sections), with the project as a key for every environment.

 # How to create a project on DevOps Console